Bimbaji Bhonsle

 Bimbaji Bhonsle was the youngest son of Raghoji I Bhonsle, the Maratha ruler of Nagpur.
-Bimbaji was the ruler of Chhattisgarh on behalf of the raja of Nagpur.
-However, he was only nominally subordinate to the raja of Nagpur, as he had a separate army and court with ministers at his capital of Ratanpur.
+Bimbaji was the ruler of Chhattisgarh on behalf of the Maharaja of Nagpur.
+However, he was only nominally subordinate to the Maharaja of Nagpur, as he had a separate army and court with ministers at his capital of Ratanpur.

 Career

 Bimbaji was the youngest son of Raghoji I Bhonsle, the Maratha ruler of Nagpur.
 Bimbaji married Anandibai, who continued to wield her influence in Chhattisgarh after her husband's death and caused small-scale unrest.
 Raghoji I Bhonsle appointed him as the governor of Chhattisgarh in 1758.
 When Mohan Singh, the Haihayavanshi ruler of Chhattisgarh on behalf of Nagpur learnt about this, he prepared an army at Raipur to oppose Bimbaji but suddenly fell ill and died.
 Thus Bimbaji faced no opposition in assuming rule of the region.